raonyguimaraes/mendelmd/docs/source/installation.rst

     docker-compose up

-This command will create a container, download all the required tools and datasets and run the webserver.
+This command will create a container, download all the required tools, datasets and run the webserver.

 This should take a few hours to complete for the first time.